Par 4 Black: 436 yardsBlue: 428 yardsWhite: 416 yardsGreen: 343 yards

 Only a short iron is necessary, but club selection is critical to this shallow green.
 Tough to save par from the swale behind the green or the deep bunker in front.

 Dogleg right, downhill par 4.
 The ideal drive to the top of the hill provides a clear view of the green.
-Approach shot plays shorter than the distance and don't be long.
+Approach shot plays shorter than the distance but don't be long.

 Any errant shots to this green will be punished severely.
 Aim for the middle of the green and give yourself a chance at birdie.

-Long hitters will carry the creek leaving a short uphill pitch to a huge green.
-Those who lay up must be accurate, and they face a long second to the elevated green with deep bunkers guarding the front.
+Long hitters can carry the creek leaving a short uphill pitch to a huge green.
+Those who lay up face a long second to the elevated green with deep bunkers guarding the front.